B2B database degradation diagram showing contact records becoming stale — illustrating data decay at 2.1% per month

-How to Fight Data Decay in B2B Sales
+7 Ways to Fight Data Decay in B2B Sales (2026)

+Data decay is the gradual degradation of database quality caused by outdated, incomplete, or inaccurate contact information — and it costs U.S. B2B companies $3.1 trillion per year in wasted resources and lost revenue.
 As the digital future of B2B sales continues to evolve, so does the role of data.
 According to the Global Data Management Report, 72% of business leaders say that the rapid push toward digital transformation has made companies more reliant than ever on data when making key business decisions.
 At the same time, 55% of respondents say they lack trust in their data assets, and they estimate that 32% of their data is inaccurate.

+From Daniel Conn, GTM Strategist, graph8: “Most teams think they have a prospecting problem when they actually have a data problem.
+The best sequences in the world go nowhere when contacts are stale.
+Data hygiene isn’t a clean-up task — it’s a permanent campaign requirement that has to be baked into your GTM motion from day one.”
 To fulfill the greater demand for data-driven decisions, B2B companies must continuously refresh and properly maintain data assets to prevent data decay.
 However, even today, an overwhelming number of companies do not have the capacity to secure their data hygiene, causing serious damage to their businesses.

 Using incorrect data can lead to wasting team resources in vain, losing credibility and clients, and therefore, closing fewer deals and generating lower revenue.
 In the U.S. alone, invalid data contributes to $3.1 trillion total financial losses for B2B companies yearly.